CyanSalt/git9/README.md

 function isMerging(): Promise<boolean>
 ```

 Check whether the working repository is in the merging state.
-Equivalent to `hasCommittish('MERGE_HEAD')`.
+Equivalent to `hasCommit('MERGE_HEAD')`.

 ### `getBranch`